 The changes will be even more significant for some Minnesotans, who will be going to new polling places, or whose polling places have switched to mail balloting.

 Moving polling locations

 Before coronavirus, it didn’t particularly matter if polling locations were on the small side, or whether or not they were located in senior living facilities, as many in Minnesota were.

 COVID-19 changed that, sending elections officials searching for venues that allow voters to safely keep their distance and stop them from endangering Minnesotans vulnerable to the virus.

-Most cities in Hennepin County have changed at least one polling place, Elections Manager Ginny Gelm said last month, mostly having to do with “moving locations out of senior housing and high rises and locations where the room itself was so small that you can’t socially distance.”
+Most cities in Hennepin County have changed at least one polling place, Elections Manager Ginny Gelms said last month, mostly having to do with “moving locations out of senior housing and high rises and locations where the room itself was so small that you can’t socially distance.”

 In southern Minnesota, Blue Earth County has relocated three Mankato polling places as a result of COVID-19, said Michael Stalberger, the county’s director of property and environmental resources.